Xilinx/XRT/2020.1/html/_sources/build.rst.txt

 Install the XRT RPM package ...........................

-.. warning:: Before installing a locally built RPM for XRT, please copy aside ``/lib/firmware/xilinx/sched*.bin``, which contain the ERT firmware for MicroBlaze.
-If XRT is built without access to the MicroBlaze GCC compiler, then ``sched.bin`` and ``sched_u50.bin`` will be missing from the RPM.
-After installing a local build of XRT, you must manually copy the firmware files back to ``/lib/firmware/xilinx``.
+.. warning:: Before installing a locally built RPM for XRT, please make sure the ERT firmware was built by checking that ``build/Release/opt/xilinx/xrt/share/fw/sched*.bin`` exists under the build tree.
+If ``sched.bin`` files are missing, please download and install Xilinx Vitis, set XILINX_VITIS, and build XRT again.
+If you do not plan to install the RPM package then existing firmware under ``/lib/firmware/xilinx`` will continue to be used.

 Install by providing a full path to the RPM package, for example, from inside either the ``Release`` or ``Debug`` directory according to purpose with (the actual package name might differ) ::

-   sudo yum reinstall ./XRT-2.1.0-Linux.rpm
+   sudo yum reinstall ./xrt_202020.2.7.0_7.4.1708-x86_64-xrt.rpm

 Install the XRT DEB package ...........................

-.. warning:: Before installing a locally built DEB for XRT, please copy aside ``/lib/firmware/xilinx/sched*.bin``, which contain the ERT firmware for MicroBlaze.
-If XRT is built without access to the MicroBlaze GCC compiler, then ``sched.bin`` and ``sched_u50.bin`` will be missing from the DEB.
-After installing a local build of XRT, you must manually copy the firmware files back to ``/lib/firmware/xilinx``.
+.. warning:: Before installing a locally built DEB for XRT, please make sure the ERT firmware was built by checking that ``build/Release/opt/xilinx/xrt/share/fw/sched*.bin`` exists under the build tree.
+If ``sched.bin`` files are missing, please download and install Xilinx Vitis, set XILINX_VITIS, and build XRT again.
+If you do not plan to install the DEB package then existing firmware under ``/lib/firmware/xilinx`` will continue to be used.

 Install by providing a full path to the DEB package, for example, from inside either the ``Release`` or ``Debug`` directory according to purpose with (the actual package name might differ) ::

-   sudo apt install --reinstall ./xrt_201830.2.1.0_18.10.deb
+   sudo apt install --reinstall ./xrt_202020.2.7.0_18.04-amd64-xrt.deb

 XRT Documentation
 ~~~~~~~~~~~~~~~~~